lino-framework/book/docs/specs/bevats.rst

 ======= ========== ====================
  value   name       text
 ------- ---------- --------------------
- 10      private    Not subject to VAT
+ 10      normal     Not subject to VAT
  20      subject    Subject to VAT
  30      intracom   Intra-community
 ======= ========== ====================